aamangafur123/Assignment1-TimeSeriesModelling/README.md

 # TimeSeriesModelling
 for class
-- This repo contains the assignments for the Times Series Modelling course.
+- This repo contains the 1st assignment for the Times Series Modelling course.